PASSIONLab/BELLA/README.md

 ## Acknowledgments

 Funding provided in part by DOE ASCR through the Exascale Computing Project, and computing provided by NERSC.
-Thanks to Rob Egan and Steven Hofmeyr for discussion.
+Thanks to Rob Egan and Steven Hofmeyr for valuable discussions.